 Pérez Zeledón is the nineteenth canton of the province of San José in Costa Rica.
 The capital of the small agricultural district is San Isidro de El General, which lies 702 metres above sea level.
 For those interested in nature, hikes through the beautiful highlands and flowering valleys are worthwhile.
 Many hiking trails lead through the wilderness and offer waterfalls, rivers and stunning views.
 The steep terrain and high altitude can be physically demanding for most people, especially in the first few days when you get used to the thinner air.
 But the views, the birds, plants and animals are worth the effort!

-Background of the reforestation project in Costa Rica
+Background of the conservation project in Costa Rica

 Founded in 2002 with the purchase of degraded farmland, our partner’s reserve is dedicated to conservation and reforestation.
 Beyond this work, they are also committed to environmental education, as well as conducting research on this unique ecosystem and climate change.
 Its vision is that the NGO will become an international destination known for its thriving learning laboratory and variety of life-shaping, immersive experiences.